-Note: If all other coursework has been completed and CD-6980 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended and Global Education for a reduced fee, currently \$320 for the semester.
-Contact their office to obtain the add form and arrange payment.
+Note: If all other coursework has been completed and CD-6980 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended and Global Education for a reduced fee for the semester.
+The form is available via a link on the CD website.